Hafiz Mazhar Husain

-Hafiz Mazhar Husain (1857–1912) was Chief Justice at Bhopal state during the period of Nawab Sultan Jahan Begum.
+Hafiz Mazhar Husain (1857–1912) was the Chief Justice of Bhopal state during the period of Nawab Sultan Jahan Begum.

 Biography

 Mazhar Husain was born on 22 Safar 1274 AH/November 1857 AD at Bhopal.
 His father Munshi Hakimuddin was Chief Secretary at Bhopal state.

 He learned Quran by heart from Hafiz Rahim Shah.
 At the same time, he also learned Persian language.
 He became Tahsildar at the age of 16 years at Badi, Raisen.
-He returned to Bhopal as Munsif (Sub-judge) where he later on promoted as Sadr Amin Diwani and then retired as Sadr-us-Sadur (Chief Justice).
+He returned to Bhopal as Munsif (Sub-judge) where he was later on promoted as Sadr Amin Diwani and then retired as Sadr-us-Sadur (Chief Justice).
 After retirement, he also served as 'Nasir-ul-Muham', a post with a charge of police and judicial matters.